 A typical home in Dubai will save at least $500 per quarter with solar, often much more if they monitor solar panels.
 Most households receive their energy bills every three months.
 If your solar inverter has a bug and shuts down, you probably won’t notice it for up to three months, when you open your bill and fall off your chair.

 Your solar system functions without showing any signs of problems.
-If it goes down, the grid simply steps in and provides the power instead of your solar panel system.
+If it goes down, the grid simply steps in and provides the power instead of your solar panel in UAE.
 You will never know something is wrong until you get the bill.

 We can tell you from the emails we receive that this happens all the time.
 Imagine getting used to $50 bills and then receiving a $550 or even $1,050 bill.
 It will stun you when that happens.

 With a good solar monitoring system, you will receive an email or SMS within a couple of days after the system goes offline.
 Then you can contact your installer and get your system back online as soon as possible.

 Reason 2: Instant alerts in case of performance issues